Tuition Exchange Program Guidelines for Iona Employees

 On a yearly basis, the maximum amount of scholarship funds awarded to eligible applicants from member colleges and universities will be the same as the Tuition Exchange set rate for the academic year of the award, currently $40,000 for 2022-2023 less federal and state aid.
 Students receiving Tuition Exchange awards at Iona University are not eligible for other types of Iona aid such as merit scholarships, need-based scholarships or athletic awards.

 The TE scholarship award will be made for one (1) year (two semesters) of full-time study, renewable each year for a maximum of four (4) years (eight semesters) of full-time, continuous study.

 First-year recipients of an Iona Tuition Exchange scholarship must have their college transcript reviewed by Iona’s liaison officer at the end of the academic year in order to be eligible to continue to receive the scholarship for the following academic year.
 Each year, the student must meet the standards of academic performance (as described in Iona’s undergraduate catalog), including a required minimum cumulative GPA of 2.0, and the standards of personal conduct (as described in Iona’s Student Handbook).

-Iona College reserves the right to modify or amend these guidelines at any time.
-Iona College also reserves the right to terminate its participation in the Tuition Exchange, Inc., program.
+Iona University reserves the right to modify or amend these guidelines at any time.
+Iona University also reserves the right to terminate its participation in the Tuition Exchange, Inc., program.